Richmond, Indiana: A Home Away from Home for Earlham Students

-- The College’s day-to-day operations contributed $54 million toward the local economy in 2009.
+- The College’s day-to-day operations contributes more than $50 million toward the local economy every year.

 - Earlham employs nearly 400 area citizens, making it among the top 10 employers in the county.

-- Many of Earlham’s students participate in service activities in the community, accounting for 23,414 volunteer hours in 2008-09.
+- Many of Earlham’s students participate in service activities in the community, accounting for about 23,000 volunteer hours annually.

 - Earlham hosts an active calendar of events open to the Richmond community.